Skip to main content

 USACE has been dredging multiple shoals in the Intracoastal Waterway near the Isle of Palms, from Dewees Inlet to Breach Inlet.
 One of these shoals in Breach Inlet is the source of the sand designated for beach placement on the Isle of Palms.

-Cottrell will dredge this shoal and place sand directly onto the Isle of Palms.
+Cottrell will dredge this shoal and place 265,000 CY of sand directly onto the Isle of Palms between 6th and 9th Ave.
 Beach placement is projected to begin in late January 2026 and continue through March 2026, coinciding with the ongoing Sediment Rehandling Project managed by Ahtna.

 Funding